joao-fsilva/clean-arch-demo/README.md

 ## Layers

 The core of the system is in the "Demo" directory.
 In the infrastructure layer Lumen is used.

-Layer list
+Layer list:

 1. Domain
 2. Application